apachols/rabble/docs/milestone-03.md

 - Tap rack tiles to play horizontally or vertically instead of keyboard ✅
 - Dictionary check happens after tiles are laid, then allows you to play ✅

+- Exchange tiles pops a modal, tap tiles to select which to exchange ✅
+- Blank chooser modal V2 needs a nicer UX ✅

 - Show score during play ✔ (...on the board!)

-- Exchange tiles pops a modal, tap tiles to select which to exchange
-- Blank chooser modal V2 needs a nicer UX

 - Drag rack tiles to reorder them
 - Drag rack tiles to place them on the board